shashankpritam/shashankpritam.github.io/content/blog/simplicity/index.md

 ## Information and Complexity Can Be Distracting and Inefficient

-Here, discuss the downsides of overloading with information and complexity.
-You can talk about cognitive load, decision fatigue, analysis paralysis, etc. and how they affect creativity and efficiency.
+Here, we will discuss the downsides of overloading with information and complexity.
+We will talk about cognitive load, decision fatigue, analysis paralysis, etc. and how they affect creativity and efficiency.

 ## Learning New Things Requires Starting from an Empty Slate

-Dive into the concept of "beginner's mind" or "Shoshin".
-Discuss how preconceived notions or biases can hinder learning.
-You might want to share your personal experiences of learning new programming languages like Go or complex concepts in population genetics.
+We will further dive into the concept of "beginner's mind" or "Shoshin".
+We will go through the discussion of how preconceived notions or biases can hinder learning.
+I might share my personal experiences of learning new programming languages like Go or complex concepts in population genetics.

 ## Human Mind Thinks in Logarithmic Fashion, It's Important to Make It Efficient

-In this section, explain how the human mind perceives information in logarithmic terms.
-Discuss how this affects our learning, decision-making, and perception of the world.
-You could also provide some tips on how to leverage this for efficient learning.
+In this section, I will explain how the human mind perceives information in logarithmic terms.
+I will explain how this affects our learning, decision-making, and perception of the world.
+I will also provide some tips on how to leverage this for efficient learning.

 ## Conclusion

-Wrap up your post by summarizing the key points and offering some practical tips or insights for your readers on embracing simplicity and efficiency in their learning journey.
+I will wrap up your post by summarizing the key points and offering some practical tips or insights for my readers on embracing simplicity and efficiency in their learning journey.

 ## References